robertseaton/robertseaton.github.com/_posts/2014-06-01-prolonged-eye-contact.markdown

 ---
-title: "Prolonged Eye Contact and Attraction:<br> What The Science Tells Us"
+title: "Prolonged Eye Contact and Attraction: What The Science Tells Us"
 layout: post
 summary: "Should you be making more eye contact?
 How do people respond to too much prolonged eye contact?
 I found out."
 description: "Should you be making more eye contact?
 How do people respond to too much prolonged eye contact?
 What does lots of eye contact mean?
 How does it relate to attraction?
 I found out."